janakhpon/PHPprofile/README.md

     cd PHPprofile

-Start your local server and ready to go
+Start your local server and follow the index.php